Buckinghamshire-Digital-Service/buckinghamshire-council/docs/contributing.md

         git push origin fix/something-broken

 1. View you fork of the repository on GitHub and [create a Pull Request](https://guides.github.com/activities/forking/#making-a-pull-request) back to the `master` branch of the main repository.
     Please include a description of the bug your PR is fixing and why you solved it the way you did.

 ## How to Handle Contributions

 _This section is for maintainers and reviewers of the internal project._

+Since CI has not been migrated to GitHub yet, automatic formatting, linting and test are not available at that point.
+The CI will run once the changes on GitHub are integrated to GitLab.

+1. Review the GitHub Pull Request accoring to the project standards.
+1. Be sure to check for undesired side-effects of the bugfix.
+1. If your happy with the PR, merge it into `master` on GitHub.

+`master` on GitHub will be overriden by the next push from GitLab.
+To avoid loosing the just merged changes you need to integrate them into the GitLab repo.

+1. Add the GitHub repo to you local development setup.

+        git remote add github [Github Repo URL]

+1. Create a new branch from `release` on **GitLab**.

+        git checkout release
+        git pull origin release
+        git checkout -b fix/fix-from-github

+1. Pull fix from `master` on **GitHub** into the new branch

+        git pull github master

+1. Push the new branch to **GitLab**.

+        git push origin fix/fix-from-github

+1. Check the CI pipline to see if any formatting/linting/tests need to be fixed.
+    If so, do this in your local branch and push the changes again.

+1. Create a Merge Request on GitLab for the new branch to the `release` branch.
+    Proceed with the normal review and process to make sure we want to include these changes into the project.